-3.1 7 first coefficients of the first 3 KL basis to be used in Equation (3.24) 45 3.2 Approximation power of various harmonic transforms for longi- tudinal component of vehicle trajectories.
+3.1 (3.24) 5 3.2 ' ' 3.3 Approximation power of various harmonic transforms for lateral component of vehicle trajectories.
 Values for AVG, STD, MAX, MIN are in normalized square error.
-Abbreviations: N: number of components, D. KLT: direct KLT.
-48 3.3 Approximation power of various harmonic transforms for lateral component of vehicle trajectories.
-Values for AVG, STD, MAX, MIN are in normalized square error.
-Abbreviations: N: number of components, D. KLT: direct KLT 49 4.1 Latent Representation $c^$ and the Responsiveness of the Detection Algorithm with Detection Threshold $d = 1$ .
-Only the fifth curve has the Euclidean distance to the origin larger than $d$ , thus trig- gering an alarm at $t = 14$ .
-77 4.2 Comparisons between different anomaly detection methods.
-AT: alarm time, FD: maximum false negative time period 81 5.1 Key Performance Metrics for each vehicle. l17 8.1 Hyper-parameters used in the algorithm 172 8.2 Detected number of change points of 13 time series (TS).
-GT are ground truth values, US are values obtained by the algorithm.
-Time series 11 and 15 were not shown since they correspond to 2 vehicles joining the highway from a frontage road 172
+Abbreviations: N: number of components, D. KLT: direct KLT 9 4.1 Latent Representation c^ and the Responsiveness of the Detection Algorithm with Detection Threshold $d = 1$.
+Only the fifth curve has the Euclidean distance to the origin larger than d , thus trig- 4.2 gering an alarm at $t = 14$ 5.1 Key Performance Metrics for each vehicle 7 6.1 Models Performance Statistics 2 8.1 8.2 Hyper-parameters used in the algorithm vehicles joining the highway from a frontage road Ŧ